 It's time to set some money aside.
 If you run the finances, make sure that you are putting the appropriate amount aside to achieve your marketing goals.
 Also, make sure you aren't setting too much aside in order to protect your profits.
-If you're a little nervous about creating a budget, the PPA Business Challenge and the Square One tool are great resources to get you on the confident budgeting track.
+If you're a little nervous about creating a budget, the Square One tool is a great resource to get you on the confident budgeting track.